Measurement of the absolute branching fraction of the three-body decay $\Lambda_{c}^+ \to \Xi^{0}K^{+}\pi^{0}$ and

 The three-body CF decay \LamCXiKPi{} is expected to have a large decay rate.
 Figure~\ref{fig:fey1} presents a typical Feynman diagram of this decay.
 Some phenomenological models have predicted different branching fractions for the \LamCXiKPi{} decay, which are $(4.5\pm0.8) \times {10^{ - 2}}$~\cite{z16} and $(3.2\pm0.6) \times {10^{ - 2}}$~\cite{z30} by assuming SU(3) flavor symmetry and isospin asymmetry, respectively.
 Experimentally, there are only a few studies of \LamC{} decays with a $\Xi^{0}$ baryon in the final state, and the three-body decay \LamCXiKPi{} has not yet been studied.
 Measurement of the branching fraction will help us further understand the underlying dynamics of $\Lambda^+_c$ decays and distinguish among the different theoretical models~\cite{z16}.

 The three-body DCS decay \LamCNKPi{} is also of great interest, and phenomenological models of this decay mode have been proposed~\cite{z16, z30}.
 SU(3) flavor symmetry predicts the branching fraction of \LamCNKPi{} to be $(5.0\pm0.5) \times {10^{ - 5}}$~\cite{z16}.
 Figure~\ref{fig:fey3} shows a typical Feynman diagram of \LamCNKPi{}.
 Experimental measurements of DCS decays of $\Lambda^+_c$ are limited due to the suppressed branching fractions.
 Currently, the only study of a DCS \LamC{} decay is ${\ensuremath{\LamC\to pK^+\pi^-}}$.
-The relative branching fraction ${\mathcal B}({\ensuremath{\LamC\to pK^+\pi^-}})$/ ${\mathcal B}({\ensuremath{\LamC\to pK^-\pi^+}})$ is measured to be $(2.4 \pm 0.4)\times 10^{-3}$~\cite{z32}.
+The relative branching fraction ${\mathcal B}({\ensuremath{\LamC\to pK^+\pi^-}})$/ ${\mathcal B}({\ensuremath{\LamC\to pK^-\pi^+}})$ is measured to be $(2.4 \pm 0.3 \pm 0.2)\times 10^{-3}$~\cite{z32}.

 In this paper, the three-body decays \LamCXiKPi{}, \LamCNKPi, \LamCSigKPi, \LamCLamKPi, and the two-body decay \LamCXistarK{} are studied experimentally with a double-tag (DT) method~\cite{z39}.
+Figure~\ref{fig:fey2} and~\ref{fig:fey4} show typical Feynman diagrams of ${\ensuremath{\LamC\to \Sigma^{0} (\Lambda)K^+\pi^0}}$ and $\LamCXistarK{}$, respectively.
 This analysis is performed using a data sample with an integrated luminosity of 6.1 \ifb{} collected at center-of-mass (CM) energies between 4.600 and 4.840 GeV, listed in Table~\ref{tab:data_sets}, by the BESIII detector at the BEPCII collider.
 Throughout the text, the charge conjugate states are always implied.